binaryphile/sorta/README.md

 preinstalled on almost every major Unix distribution.</p>

 <p>When trying to do anything somewhat sophisticated however, Bash
-quickly falls on its face due to its lack of support for effective use of scoping and packaging.
-Sorta is aimed at the first, scoping, by improving parameter passing just a bit, so you can more effectively use the tools which Bash does provide.</p>
+quickly falls on its face due to its weak support for passing parameters, its use of [dynamic scoping] and its lack of support for reasonable packaging of libraries.

+Sorta is aimed at improving parameter passing just a bit, so you can more effectively use the tools which Bash does provide.</p>
 </dd>

 <dt>Why "_params"?</dt>